 - Fluorescent lighting is one of the best options in terms of energy efficiency and heat output.
 The bulbs remain cool during operation, and they rate between xenon bulbs and LED bulbs in overall efficiency.

 - Halogen lighting produces the most heat and is the least efficient bulb.
-The light these bulbs emit is clear and easy to work by, and they’re also dimmable, allowing you to save some energy as you set the mood.
+The light these bulbs emit is clear and easy to work by, and they’re also dimmable, making it easy to create ambiance.

 Fixed brightness feels out of place in our customizable world, making dimmers an important addition to an under-cabinet lighting system.
-By dimming the lights to a level suitable to the current use of the room, you reduce the energy consumption and save on bills.
-Dimmers also let you adjust the brightness to suit the situation—low as a night light, for instance, as you sneak in for that midnight snack!
+By dimming the under-cabinet lights to a level suitable to the current use of the room, it can reduce the energy consumption and save on the electric bill.
+Dimmers can also adjust the brightness to suit the situation, sometimes as low as a night-light.

 Ease of Installation